Thomas Wran: Englishness

 Wran was an Englishman through and through, a transplant whose ties and loyalty to England were never in doubt.
 He carved elaborate coats of arms on government buildings that served as symbols of English power and control.
 Under Ryan and Rowe his early sculpture was in a contrary spirit, based on the scientific rendition of Australian flora and fauna specimens exhibited in the College Street Australian Museum.
 In a very real sense, the sculpture expressed an independent taste that departs from the stale traditional architectural decoration norms and expressly engages with indigenous Australian fauna and flora themes in a rising Sydney not yet at the height of its economic prosperity.
 Government buildings, whether in Sydney or the country, were meant to express the majesty of imperial authority, and advertise colonial success in an excess of confidence and swaggering ambition.
 One was bound to see everywhere coats of arms on public buildings attesting imperial authority and the reach of the Crown.
 Wran sculpted coats of arms on the Chief Secretary's Building, Macquarie Street, on which Wran chiseled his name; two on the General Post Office, one over the main entrance in Martin Place below the Giovanni Fontana (1821–1893) statue of Queen Victoria, the other in Pitt Street.
 Coats of arms adhered to a strict template that permitted little or no deviation.
 Wran countered the stultifying effect and lifted the sculpture of the coats of arms to a new artistic level that gave them a vitality that enhanced their palpable physicality.

-The Victorian achievement

-Wran's architectural sculpture tells the story of Sydney at its Victorian zenith, when it had reached its most compelling organic form as a unified fabric composed of the same yellow block sandstone it sat upon.
-Consisting of mainly four- to five-storey uniform Victorian style sandstone architecture on wide streets that sloped down to the harbour at Circular Quay, between two north–south ridges, it was ringed at its watery edge by a collar of wharves and sailing ship masts.
-It has lost its Victorian coherence, its unified form and consistent scale.
-Light is essential if sculpture to be seen properly.
-Architectural sculpture especially needs bright sunlight for the magnificent ever-changing play of light and shadow on stone.
-Overbuilding, tower panic, has sentenced Sydney's splendid Victorian sculpture obscurity in the dark.
-Glass towers of compelling banality have now replaced Victorian order and decorousness.
-What once was a unique beguiling jewel of Empire has become one more anonymous global city.
-A city, except for its harbour and opera house, unexceptional and indistinguishable from so many others.